-North Dakota now has more than 400 public fishing waters and more managed fishing waters and walleye lakes than at any time in recorded history.
+North Dakota now has more than 400 public fishing waters and more managed walleye lakes than at any time in recorded history.
 That means more places from which to view our impressive prairie sunsets and more places where fish at the end of a line will bring smiles to young and old alike.